 Commercial drones are essentially aerial cameras as they have been primarily designed for photography and video.
-Although the basic principles of photography are applied in the same way in aerial photography with drones, the introduction of a new dimension offers us immense creative possibilities.
+Although the basic principles of photography are applied in the same way in aerial drone photography poughkeepsie ny, the introduction of a new dimension offers us immense creative possibilities.

 Below, we will see a series of concepts and techniques that will help you exponentially increase the quality of your aerial photography with drones.
 Check out https://skylum.com/blog/best-drone-video-editing-software.